GabrielNakamura/mcfly/README.md

 # mcfly
-McFly - A R package to estimate the influence of stabilizing niche selection on species diversity across environmental gradients
+mcfly - A R package to estimate the influence of stabilizing niche selection on species diversity across environmental gradients

 ## install
 To install mcfly package use: